Speakers

 Science and art: companions and sisters in spirit

-Target group: School community, especially for students in advanced science courses and students in advanced art courses
+Target group: School community, especially for students of advanced science courses and students of advanced art courses

 Duration: 45 – 60 minutes